microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBIReport.md

 ```

 ### -Name
-The new report name that will be assigned to the report copy.
+The new report name that will be assigned to the copied report.

 ```yaml
 Type: String